MolSSI-Education/oop_and_design_patterns/_episodes/02-Adapter.md

 {: .language-python}
 Inheriting from ABC and decorating the methods with `@abstractmethod` ensures that any subclass of TrajectoryAdapter must override both methods.
 Any code developed using the listed abstract methods from the interface will now work with any adapter we construct that inherits from `TrajectoryAdapter`.

 > ## Inheritance
 > Inheritance is the principle of extending a class to add capabilities without modifying the original class.
 > We call the class that is being inherited the parent, and the class that is inheriting the child.
 > The child class obtains the properties and behaviors of its parent unless it overrides them.
 {: .callout}

+## MDTraj Adapter

 We will start by building an Adapter that utilizes MDTraj.
+We create a new file called `mdtra_adapter.py`.
+Remember to import the adapter and mdtraj.
 ~~~
+from trajectoryAdapter import TrajectoryAdapter
+import mdtraj as mdt

 class MDTrajAdapter(TrajectoryAdapter):
     def __init__(self, filename):
         self.trajectory = md.load_pdb(filename)
         print('Selected MDTraj.')
 ~~~
 {: .language-python}

 Here we define the class with a constructor that takes in the name of our PDB file.
 We construct a trajectory object by using the `load_pdb(filename)` method from the MDTraj library.
 To help determine that we are using the correct adapter, we include a simple print statement informing the User that the MDTraj library is selected.